Acropoma

-Acropoma is a genus of fish in the family Acropomatidae, the temperate ocean-basses or lanternbellies.
+Acropoma is a genus of ray-finned fish in the family Acropomatidae, the temperate ocean-basses or lanternbellies.
 They are native to the Indian Ocean and western Pacific Ocean.
 They are characterized by a ventral luminous organ that has a luminous gland, a lens, and a reflector.
 The shape of the luminous organ helps distinguish the species in the genus.

 Species

 The following species are currently recognised as being members of this genus: